ElkeCodes/resume/resume.md

 : Securex
 : **Apr 2023 - Sep 2025**

-- Migrated existing features of Mendix applications to React applications
+- Migrated existing features of Mendix applications to React applications and integrated new features
 - Improved mobile friendly versions of the applications
 - Integrated PDF viewer
-- Implemented new features in multiple React application
 - Improved performance on complex forms with possible 1000+ dynamic input fields
 - Redesigned the architecture of the state management
 - Integrated SurveyJS with custom styling